pablopalma/GameStore/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have .NET 8 SDK installed.
 3. Set up a MSSQL Server 2018 database for storing your video game catalog data.
+You can also use Docker to run MSSQL Server as a service.
 4. Update the connection string in the project configuration to point to your database.
 5. Build and run the project.
 6. Start managing your video game catalog effortlessly!